 - Stage 1, Letter of Intent

-- The Deans’ Council reviews the LOIs and recommends those that will be invited to the full proposal stage.
+- The Deans’ Council reviews the LOIs and recommends those that will proceed to the full proposal stage.

 - Stage 2, Full Proposal

-- An adjudication committee reviews the proposals and make recommendations to the Provost.
-The Provost may consult with the Deans’ Council prior to making a decision on which proposals will be funded.
+- An adjudication committee reviews the proposals and make recommendations to the Provost or designate.
+The Deans’ Council may be consulted during the final review process.

-Late proposals will not be accepted in either stage.
+Late applications will not be accepted in either stage.

-- The Lead Applicant must be a full time, continuing faculty member of The University of British Columbia Okanagan Campus.
+- The Lead Applicant must be a full time, continuing faculty member (including Librarians) of The University of British Columbia Okanagan Campus.

 - The full proposal must be supported by the Deans and Department/Unit Heads of all project applicants and/or as applicable, the Chief Librarian and Associate Chief Librarian.